 Change of Breast Implants Harley Street, London

-While most women who have breast implants are extremely happy with their new appearance, overtime some wish to improve their results.
-This can be done with breast implant exchange surgery, which is a specific procedures designed to improve the results of previous breast surgery or in the case of damaged implants remove and replace these for safety reasons.
+While most women who have breast implants are extremely happy with their new appearance, over time some wish to improve their results.
+This can be done with breast implant exchange surgery, which is a specific procedure designed to improve the results of previous breast surgery, or in the case of damaged implants remove and replace these for safety reasons.

 Implant exchange – This involves removing existing implants and replacing them with new ones.
 It is commonly performed for women who want to change their current implant size, replace old implants, or minimize implant visibility or rippling.
 In many instances, this will involve changing implant position from on top of the muscle (sub-glandular) to beneath the muscle (sub-pectoral) or changing to a different type of implant.

 Capsulectomy/Capsulotomy – These corrective breast surgery procedures involve removing scar tissue (capsulectomy) or making incisions in the scar tissue (capsulotomy) that surrounds the implant to produce a softer, more natural appearance and feel.

 Implant Repositioning – This procedure is used to reposition breast implants that have moved which can cause the appearance of wrinkling or rippling.
 Sagging and stretching can result from pregnancy or breastfeeding, aging, or simply over time after initial implant surgery.
 Breast implant repositioning can be treated surgically by a simple procedure that involves closing up the pocket with sutures and stabilising the position of the implants.